 Stays at the beginning of Tenerife

-In Buenavista del Norte, every stay is an invitation to discover an authentic, serene land full of soul.
-Our range of accommodations is as diverse as our landscapes: from cozy hostels and charming rural houses to locally-inspired vacation rentals and an exclusive hotel.
+In Buenavista del Norte, every stay is an invitation to discover an authentic, peaceful place with soul.
+Our accommodations options are as diverse as our landscapes: from cozy hostels, charming rural houses, holiday home with local flavour to an exclusive hotel.

-Here, staying over means much more than just spending the night.
-It’s waking up to views of the sea or the mountains of the Teno Rural Park — a protected natural area where endemic flora and fauna thrive, and rural traditions still live on.
-Many of our accommodations are set in the heart of nature, in harmony with the surroundings and committed to sustainable tourism
+Here, staying overnight means much more than just spending the night.
+It’s waking up to views of the sea or the mountains of the Teno Rural Park — a protected natural area where endemic flora and fauna thrive, and rural traditions still survive.
+Many of our accommodations are set in the heart of nature, in harmony with their surroundings and committed to sustainable tourism.

 Access to Masca Village